 Descriptions of burgers on menus have also changed with the inclusion of descriptive words to emphasis each ingredient.
 For example, the beef might be Angus or coarse ground, cheese may be Old English or Cheddar, buns can be a glazed milk bun or ciabatta and the standard fry could be hand cut or triple cooked.

-Hatted Melbourne restaurant, Huxtable opened a burger shop in Collingwood named Huxtaburger in 2012, with their brand focuses on fresh, local ingredients.
-Renowned Australian chef Neil Perry followed suite, opening Burger Project as part of his popular Rockpool Bar & Dining empire.
+Hatted Melbourne restaurant, Huxtable opened a burger shop in Collingwood named Huxtaburger in 2012, with their brand focusing on fresh, local ingredients.
+Renowned Australian chef Neil Perry followed suit, opening Burger Project as part of his popular Rockpool Bar & Dining empire.

 At the time, the celebrity chef wrote on his website: “Burger Project was born from the same love of fresh, sustainably-sourced ingredients.
 We worked hard to find local ingredients; partnering with incredible suppliers and producers who care just as much as we do.
 Our entire menu is made in-house daily, from each hand-rolled, 100%, grass-fed, beef patty, to the sauces for your crispy chips, and the delicious, creamy thick shakes and soft serve.”

-Along with the use of quality ingredients also came the opportunity for customers to gain the power and decide what is placed between their bun of choice, removing the creativity component for chefs.
-Welcome the build your own burger model.
+Along with the use of quality ingredients also came the opportunity for customers to gain the power and decide what is placed between their bun of choice – Welcome to the build your own burger model.

-Along with the option of customers self-creating the burger they desire, the trend of weird and wacky toppings continues to rise in popularity amongst burger-focused venues and customer’s willing to indulge in them.
-Burger franchise Milky Lane took their wacky toppings to a whole new level recently with a butter chicken burger.
+Along with the option of customers self-creating the burger they desire, the trend of weird and wacky toppings continues to rise in popularity amongst burger-focused venues and customers willing to indulge in them.
+Burger franchise Milky Lane even tested out a butter chicken burger!

 The Indian-inspired burger consisted of fried chicken coated in butter chicken paste, crushed poppadoms, cheesy garlic naan fingers, coconut vindaloo sauce, mint yoghurt aioli, mango chutney, and cucumber.
 So, yep, it looks like nothing is off limits when it comes to trying to stick out from the crowd.

 So, it’s no secret burgers have been transformed over the years.
-When you look back, burgers have gone from a piece of meat on a slice of bread, to a beef patty on a roll, to the addition of cheese, bacon and now whatever you wish.
+When you look back, burgers have gone from a piece of meat on a slice of bread, to a beef patty on a roll, to the addition of cheese and bacon to even surpassing meat altogether – now, it’s whatever you wish!